runtimeverification/javamop/README.md

 3. Apply the patch by executing:

 	``git apply stdAJC-1.7.1.patch``

+4. Build the AspectJ project using ant.
+During the build process, an error like "property 'local-properties' not at ..." may occur.
+In this case, you can go to `build` directory of AspectJ source code, create a copy of the file `sample.local.properties`, and then rename it to `local.properties`.
+After doing this, this build problem should be solved.

-After installing the patch, you AspectJ compiler should be able to handle the classes with huge methods now.
+After generating the new AspectJ libraries and deploying them, you AspectJ compiler should be able to handle the classes with huge methods now.

 ## Contact Information

 We welcome your interest in JavaMOP.
 Your feedback, comments and bug